TonyCalvez/DEEPDART/README.md

 #### Optimize / Overclock

+Don't forget !!
+The best optimization for the Jetson is NVP Model : **MAXN**.

 You like `top` in your ubuntu desktop?
 You will prefer `jtop` !
 This is the best software to optimize or overclock your Jetson!

 You can install this software with `pip` command: